F1282231/Power_Outages/README.md

 ## Executive Summary

-The goal of this project is to develop a tool that will scan twitter for certain posts containing power outage keywords and build a classification model in order to predict which areas are most likely to be suffering from a power outage.
-The power outage data will be collected on [the U.S. Department of Energy website](https://www.oe.netl.doe.gov/OE417_annual_summary.aspx), the weather data will be collected on [National Oceanic and Atmospheric Administration](https://www.ncdc.noaa.gov/data-access/severe-weather), and we will scrape historical Twitter posts on [Twitter](https://twitter.com) for our twitter data.
-We will build different types of classification models and select the best model based on the recall score, F1 score, accuracy score of the models.
+The goal of this project is to develop a tool that will scan Twitter for certain posts containing power outage keywords and build a classification model in order to predict which areas are most likely to be suffering from a power outage.
+The power outage data will be collected on [the U.S. Department of Energy website](https://www.oe.netl.doe.gov/OE417_annual_summary.aspx), the weather data will be collected on [National Oceanic and Atmospheric Administration](https://www.ncdc.noaa.gov/data-access/severe-weather), and we will scrape historical Twitter posts on [Twitter](https://twitter.com) for our Twitter data.
+We will build different types of classification models and select the best model based on the recall score, F1 score, and accuracy score of the models.

 ---

 ## Software Requirements

-Codes are written in Jupyter Notebook with Python language.
+Codes are written in Jupyter Notebook with Python.
 Users are recommended to know Python library `Numpy`, `Pandas`, classification models with `Scikit-learn`, visualization with `matplotlib`, and the knowledge of supervised machine learning.

 ---

 ## Content (Jupyter Notebooks)

-Users should follow the below order to read through our work, all notebooks have descriptions and comments for the works:
+Users should follow the below order to read through our works, all notebooks have descriptions and comments for the codes:

 ### 1. Data Collection

 As mentioned in executive summary, we collected our data on [the U.S. Department of Energy website](https://www.oe.netl.doe.gov/OE417_annual_summary.aspx), [National Oceanic and Atmospheric Administration](https://www.ncdc.noaa.gov/data-access/severe-weather), and we scraped posts on [Twitter](https://twitter.com) by using Twitter scraper.
 We mainly focus on power outage data and the Twitter data because our model is built on these two data.
 The weather data we collected is for EDA purpose.
-The inutition is our findings from power outage data.
+The intuition is from our findings in power outage data.

 **Below are the Jupyter Notebooks for Data Collection:**
 - [Twitter Scraper](./Code/Twitter_Scraper.ipynb)